scotte/stash/README.md

 $ git commit -m'Initial commit'

 # Note: you must remove all local files that will now be linked by stow.
-# Otherwise, stow will fail and stash will be left in a bit of a broken state.
-# Stash should probably allow for idempotency here when the local branch
-# already exists.

 # Finally, lets initialize stash for the local system
 $ ~/stash/stash init